van001/lesscode-fp/README.md

 This repo is about my learning of functional programming and coming up with a language agnostic library of functions, which can be applied to solve many real-world problems.

-In functional programming languages :
+In functional programming language :

-- you either write pure functions (no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))) or functions with side-effects.
+- you either write pure functions (no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))) or functions with side-effects ( writing to logs / screen, reading from file, making a database call , etc).

 - you compose functions to produce a desired outcome.